 Thanks for your interest in Girl Day at UT Austin.
 Below is the Girl Day Media Advisory.
-Additional information is available for Girl Day Partners and Public Relations Officers.
+Additional information (logo usage guidelines, social media information, templates, etc.) is available in the Girl Day Media Kit for Girl Day Partners and Public Relations Officers.
 Follow Girl Day activities on social media via @UTWEP #UTGirlDay.

 2021 Girl Day Media Advisory

 UT Austin Engineering Hosts ‘Girl Day,’ Biggest Event of its Kind in the U.S.

-AUSTIN, Texas — The Women in Engineering Program in the Cockrell School of Engineering at The University of Texas at Austin will host more than 12,000 children, parents and educators from cities across the state for its 19th annual Girl Day at UT Austin, a daylong event filled with activities that help spark creativity, inspire future careers and show how engineers and scientists can change the world.
+AUSTIN, Texas — The Women in Engineering Program in the Cockrell School of Engineering at The University of Texas at Austin will host more than 10,000 children, parents and educators from cities across the state and beyond for its 20th annual Girl Day at UT Austin.
+Historically a one-day, in-person event, Girl Day 2021 will include 10+ days of virtual activities and experiences that help spark creativity, inspire future careers and show how engineers and scientists can change the world.
 Elementary and middle school students will engage in activities and hands-on educational experiences, from designing a balloon-powered car to watching physics and chemistry in action.
-All participants will receive a die-cast Matchbox replica of the Mercedes-Benz 220SE commemorating Ewy Rosqvist’s historic Argentinian Grand Prix performance.
+High school students will participate in live webinars and panel discussions with STEM professionals.
+Adults are invited to participate in the Coded Bias and Picture a Scientist film screenings.
 Girl Day at UT Austin includes Introduce a Girl to Engineering Day, an international event celebrated during Engineers Week each year, and the Girl Day STEM Festival.

-With over 1,500 volunteers from UT Austin, nonprofit organizations and local businesses, Girl Day has become the largest event of its kind in the U.S. Girl Day at UT Austin is presented by BAE Systems, BASF Corporation, Halliburton, and Kiewit Corporation.
+With volunteers from over 100 UT Austin, nonprofit organizations and local businesses, Girl Day has become the largest event of its kind in the U.S. Girl Day at UT Austin is presented by BASF and Halliburton.

 Tricia Berry, Director of the Cockrell School’s Women in Engineering Program